 In such cases, World Bank Safeguard Policy OP 4.12 is triggered, because it involves a project restricting people's access to marine resources.
-OP 4.12's Annex A mandates the development of a Process Framework, which will serve as a guide to help ensure the participation of affected people in the design of project activities and to ensure that affected communities have an
+OP 4.12's Annex A mandates the development of a Process Framework, which will serve as a guide to help ensure the participation of affected people in the design of project activities and to ensure that affected communities have an opportunity to improve or restore their incomes and standards of living after loss of access to their traditional livelihoods.

-Annex I of the separate report on the ESMF lists the potential positive environmental and social impacts of the SWIOFish3 Project by Component.
+6 Annex I of the separate report on the ESMF lists the potential positive environmental and social impacts of the SWIOFish3 Project by Component.

-Preliminary data suggest that this impact would be minor to moderate.
+7 Preliminary data suggest that this impact would be minor to moderate.
 For example, it is estimated that the fishing sector, including ancillary activities, generates around 6,000 jobs, both directly and indirectly (SFA, 2012, p.
 8; and David J. Welch, D.J. and B., April 2015, p.
 9).
 In addition, "The estimated number of full-time fishers employed in the artisanal demersal fishing sector in 2007 amounted to approximately 1,050 plus an indeterminate number of part-time and recreational fishermen.
 It has been estimated that full-time demersal fishers represents 62% of total number of fishers in the artisanal fishery sector and account for 73% of total fish landings.
 The number of persons employed in the land-based artisanal processing sector is approximately 200 (including around 25 part time workers)" (Ibid).